PARTNERSHIP AGREEMENT

 DISSOLUTION AND WINDING UP

 For a period of 1 year following a Partner's withdrawal or the dissolution of the Partnership, the departing Partner shall not, directly or indirectly, engage in, own, manage, operate, consult for, or have any material interest in any business that is substantially similar to and in direct competition with the Partnership within the geographic area where the Partnership conducts business.
-Australian courts assess post-departure restraint clauses by reference to the legitimate interests they protect, their duration, and their geographic scope.
-If any court determines this restriction to be unenforceable, it shall be modified to the minimum extent necessary to make it enforceable, having regard to the Competition and Consumer Act 2010 (Cth) and applicable state law.
+Australian courts assess post-departure restraint clauses by reference to the legitimate interests they protect, their duration, and their geographic scope (including under the Restraints of Trade Act 1976 (NSW) and equivalent State legislation).
+If any court determines this restriction to be unenforceable, it shall be read down to the minimum extent necessary to make it enforceable, having regard also to the Competition and Consumer Act 2010 (Cth).

-The Partnership shall maintain, at Partnership expense, the following insurances throughout the term of this Agreement: (a) public liability insurance with a minimum cover of 10,000,000.00 AUD; (b) professional indemnity insurance appropriate to the nature of the Partnership's business; and (c) key person / partnership life insurance on each Partner in an amount sufficient to fund the buyout of a deceased Partner's interest under clause 9 above, unless the Partners unanimously agree otherwise in writing.
+The Partnership shall maintain, at Partnership expense, the following insurances throughout the term of this Agreement: (a) public liability insurance with a minimum cover of 20,000,000.00 AUD; (b) professional indemnity insurance appropriate to the nature of the Partnership's business; and (c) key person / partnership life insurance on each Partner in an amount sufficient to fund the buyout of a deceased Partner's interest under the Death, Incapacity and Withdrawal clause above, unless the Partners unanimously agree otherwise in writing.
 Evidence of current insurance coverage shall be provided to any Partner upon request.

-This Agreement shall be governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia, including the Partnership Act 1892 (NSW).
-Any dispute not otherwise resolved shall be determined exclusively in the courts of the State of New South Wales, and each Partner submits to the jurisdiction of those courts.
+This Agreement shall be governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia, including the Partnership Act 1892 (NSW), the Income Tax Assessment Act 1936 (Cth) and the Privacy Act 1988 (Cth).
+Subject to the Dispute Resolution clause above, any dispute not otherwise resolved shall be determined exclusively in the courts of the State of New South Wales, and each Partner submits to the jurisdiction of those courts.

 Date: ____________________